 The package format that you want this cache rule to apply to

+Please note there is currently no way to request a cache invalidation (coming soon) - so select TTL values with care.
 Our default TTL values are 60s for metadata and 600s for packages.

 Once you have defined your cache rule parameters, click the green "+ Create Rule" button to create and apply the rule:

 To edit an Edge Caching Rule, click the blue "Edit" button on the cache rule you wish to modify: